Faster Results from a Smarter Schedule: Reframing Collegiate Cross Country through Analysis of the National Running Club Database: Introduction

 \section{Introduction}

-Running is a sport that is accessible to those of many ages \cite{abbas2004embodiment}.
-The rise of running has led over 100,000,000 users to download running tracking apps, including Adidas Runtastic, Nike Run Club, Pacer, and Strava \cite{gute2022keep}.
-Specifically, running promotes college students' motivation in the classroom while providing an opportunity for students to remain healthy \cite{Liu2023}.
-Since NCAA rosters are limited to top-tier runners who participate on university teams in the United States \cite{johnson2012influence}, several runners run for pleasure since they choose not to compete at the highest level.
-Some runners who want to compete in college while pursuing academics participate in university running clubs that compete in the National Intercollegiate Running Club Association (NIRCA) \cite{nirca}.
+How can our cross country team have a better season?
+Can we learn from the results of previous years to help us?
+These are questions many college coaches ponder, yet have historically been difficult to answer from a big data perspective.

-NCAA cross country data is hosted on a variety of websites such as Atletic.net \cite{athleticnet}, MileSplit \cite{milesplit}, and TFRRS \cite{tfrrs}.
-Unfortunately, these websites do not provide the public a way to download these large datasets.
-This has prohibited several researchers from analyzing the results.
-Because of this, prior work that has analyzed NCAA cross country and track and field data has been limited to datasets of approximately 500 records due to resource constraints \cite{millettpredicting}.
-Additionally, a significant amount of prior research has focused on men and not both men and women \cite{james2023underrepresentation, smith2022auditing}.
+Collegiate cross country is made up of teams from a variety of governing bodies, including the NCAA, NAIA, and NJCAA.
+Results from teams in these governing bodies are hosted on websites such as Athletic.net \cite{athleticnet}, MileSplit \cite{milesplit}, and TFRRS \cite{tfrrs}.
+Unfortunately, these websites do not provide the public with a way to download these large datasets, thereby prohibiting researchers from analyzing collegiate cross country results.
+As a result, prior work analyzing collegiate running race results has been limited to datasets with approximately 500 records \cite{millettpredicting}.
+Additionally, a significant body of research has focused on men rather than on both men and women \cite{james2023underrepresentation, smith2022auditing}.

-We release a dataset and perform analysis on 15,397 race results of 5,585 NIRCA athletes from the 2023 and 2024 cross country seasons.
-This dataset includes 3,484 collegiate men who race 8,000m and 2,101 collegiate women who race 6,000m.
-The dataset is needed for the NIRCA club running community and the greater research community.
-Prior to the NRCD, collegiate club data were published on a Google Sheet.
-Additionally, there was a subset of results on collegiate proprietary databases where many club runners are listed as unattached in meets \cite{darden2024}.
-Therefore, there was no way for all the results to be gathered and analyzed in one dataset.
-The National Running Club Database solves these issues by unifying club running results from the NIRCA website and collegiate proprietary databases.
+Based on current constraints and limitations with results in the collegiate cross country community, our research turns to collegiate club athletes.
+Club athletes are runners who compete in collegiate cross country but did not choose to compete in a varsity athletics program.
+Most club runners compete for teams affiliated with the National Intercollegiate Running Club Association (NIRCA) \cite{nirca}.
+These runners represent a wide range of athletic abilities and are comparable to athletes on teams in the NCAA, NAIA, and NJCAA.

+To support reproducible research and enable new insights, we release a dataset from the National Running Club Database (NRCD).
+This is the first publicly available dataset of collegiate cross country race results on a large scale.
+It contains 23,725 performances from 7,594 club athletes competing from 2023–2025, along with detailed course metadata including weather, elevation, and distance accuracy.
+The accessibility and richness of this dataset make NIRCA results uniquely suited for data-driven investigation of collegiate cross country performance.